Chen20191020/TimeSeries_Classification/README.md

 For Table S.3 The Simulation Data used for methods in Python can be download from https://drive.google.com/drive/folders/1J1zWdC41zoJ_QWxubKw-0LUxeZavRYmu?usp=sharing, the path of file should manually input in.
 For the method in R, first run file SimulationLSW_setup.R.

-For Table S.4 first run the file R.
+For Table S.4 first run the file Simulation_setup_meandiff.R.